 - Inability to walk due to increased disability.

-- Early treatment may help avoid Knee replacement surgery and can be treated through non-surgical methods which include anti-inflammatory medications, cortisone injections, glucosamine and physical therapy and surgery may only be required in case if these interventions does not work.
+- Early treatment may help avoid Knee replacement surgery and can be treated through non-surgical methods which include anti-inflammatory medications, cortisone injections, glucosamine and physical therapy and surgery may only be required in case these interventions do not work.

 - Decreased quality of life.

 Postponing a total knee replacement surgery can make it a more complicated process and can limit the knee replacement options.
 Whereas, performing surgery earlier can prevent functional decline and promote a better outcome.

 Numerous studies have shown knee replacement surgery to be one of the most successful surgical procedures.
 If the surgery is done at the right time, a patient can get benefited in terms of pain relief and fast recovery.
 It may also save costs and is proven to be a cost-effective treatment.